 Our Getting off HRT Program takes the guesswork out of natural menopause relief.
 Our weaning schedule includes directions on how to taper off HRT and identifies the herbs and supplements to take in place of it.
 We include Herbal Equilibrium (to balance estrogen, testosterone, and progesterone), Serinisol (to regulate sleep patterns), a doctor-formulated multivitamin, Omega 3s, and a diet and lifestyle e-Guide.
 Plus we include personalized phone support from our experienced Nurse–Educators at no extra charge.
 We’ve helped so many women get off HRT, and we can make it happen for you too.

-To get started, take our Hormonal Health Profile.
+To get started, take our Menopause & Perimenopause Quiz.
 If you have questions about whether the Health Program will work for you, call us toll-free at 1-800-798-7902.